 Step 1 – The Symmetry Axis of Stonehenge

-Stonehenge is only symmetrical along one specific axis (fig 3).
-Symmetry is of importance when you want to use any kind of building as an instrument.
+Stonehenge is only symmetrical along one specific axis (Fig 3) and symmetry is of importance when you want to use any kind of building as an instrument.

-Because if symmetry is not introduced into such an instrument, there’s an extra variable in the readings of the measurements.
-Extra variables make the measurements and interpretations suddenly horrifically difficult to solve, if not impossible.
-Ask any graduated engineer or scientist.
-They will all agree.
+Reason: If symmetry is not introduced into such an instrument, there would be an extra variable in the readings of the measurements.
+Extra variables make the measurements and their interpretations suddenly significantly more difficult, if not impossible, to solve.
+Ask any graduated engineer or scientist – everyone will agree.

-If Stonehenge would be a calender of some kind, than it had to be symmetrical in regard to the cardinals, which is either North-South or East-West.
-The direction in which it is symmetrical will decide its ultimate use.
+If Stonehenge were a calendar of some kind, then it would have to be symmetrical with respect to the Cardinals, and that is either North-South or East-West.
+The direction in which it is symmetrical would decide its ultimate use.

-Here’s our first problem.
-There’s no way to match the symmetry axis onto our current geographic pole or to any of the current cardinals East-West or North-South.
+Our problem: It is not possible to match the symmetry axis to our current geographic pole or to one of the current cardinals East-West or North-South.

 What happens when we examine the symmetry axis to one of the other ancient geographic poles?

-The symmetry axis of Stonehenge is rotated under an angle of 50° in regard to our current geo North pole.
+The symmetry axis of Stonehenge is rotated 50° counter-clockwise with respect to our current geographical North pole.

-The only missing piece of the puzzle was believed to be the glitch between 39.4 and 40.
-Because this would result in errors too big to measure the solstices accurately.
-To determine a solstice, at the day accurately with a stone arrangement, requires an eerie precise alignment.
-A deviation of just 0.6° results in an uncertainty of 12 days.
-That’s because the closer to a solstice the slower the Sun shifts.
+The only missing piece of the puzzle seemed to be the discrepancy between 39.4 and 40 degrees because this would result in errors too big to accurately measure the solstices.
+To determine a solstice with a large stone arrangement, accurately to the day, requires an incredibly precise alignment.
+A deviation of only 0.6° results in an uncertainty of 12 days.
+That is because the closer one gets to a solstice, the slower the Sun shifts.
 The Sun shifts fastest at the Equinox.
-The math behind this is much too complicated for the average reader, that’s why it’s not explained any further.
+The math behind this is quite complicated and therefore we will refrain from delving into this matter any further.

-To measure the solstice in the case of Stonehenge within ±3 days accurately requires an accuracy of just 0.1° of the monument towards the solstice event.
-To measure it within one day accurately requires an accuracy of less than 0.05°.
+In the case of Stonehenge, to accurately measure the summer solstice within ±3 days requires an alignments accuracy of only 0.1° of the monument towards the solstice event.
+To measure it accurately within a tolerance of one day requires an accuracy of less than 0.05°.

 Empiricism Versus Mathematics

-Some archaeologists believed to have found the reason for this glitch.
-If Stonehenge was built some 5,000 years ago, the tilt angle of the Earth was at a slightly higher angle (24.0°) than today, which resulted in another solstice angle, by which the ‘experts’ believed it would close the gap.
+Some archaeologists believe that they have found the reason for this discrepancy between 39.4 and 40.
+If Stonehenge was built some 5,000 years ago, the tilt angle of the Earth was at a slightly higher angle (24.0°) than it is today, which resulted in another solstice angle, by which the ‘experts’ believed to have closed the gap.

 But is that so?
 The facts are pointing to the contrary.
-The error remains but now in the other direction.
+The error remains but now it is in the other direction.
 Are archaeologist bad mathematicians?
 It appears so.

 A tilt angle of 24.0° resulted in a Summer solstice angle of 40.5°.
 That would make the instrument, at the time it was built, as inaccurate as it is today.
-It would still be 0.5° off, but in the other direction.
-Quite a large deviation, which equals an uncertainty of 10 days in determining the solstice.
+It would still be 0.5° off but in the other direction.
+Quite a large deviation indeed, resulting in an uncertainty of 10 days in determining the solstice.

-There’s not a single fact supporting the idea that the original symmetry axis of Stonehenge was really oriented towards the Summer solstice.
-That Stonehenge’s orientation angle comes close to the Summer solstice seems to be a play of mother Nature.
+Not a single fact exists supporting the idea that the original symmetry axis of Stonehenge was indeed oriented toward the Summer solstice.
+That Stonehenge’s orientation angle comes close to the Summer solstice seems to be most likely a play of Mother Nature.

-Therefore we can easily posit the idea that the alleged alignment of the symmetry axis towards the Summer solstice is one of the biggest misunderstandings of the monument.
-Stonehenge’s orientation though is correlating with one of the former proven geographic poles, pole IV.
-There’s about 20% for this occurrence to be coincidental.
-We can posit the claim with 80% certainty that Stonehenge’s symmetry axis was aligned to the Equinox, true East-West.
+Therefore, we can easily hypothesize that the alleged alignment of the symmetry axis towards the Summer solstice has been and still is one of the biggest misunderstandings of the exploration of this monument.
+We state that Stonehenge’s orientation correlates with one of the former proven geographic poles, namely pole IV.
+There is only about a 20% of a chance for this occurrence to be coincidental.
+We can posit the claim, with 80% certainty, that Stonehenge’s symmetry axis was aligned to the Equinox, true East-West.

-But that likelihood is still outmatched by its current, almost matching orientation to the Summer solstice.
-Since that orientation does not seem to make the monument work, we can investigate other options, that it once might have been oriented to pole IV.
-But that makes the monument suddenly astounding ancient, between 240,000 and 270,000 years ago.
+But that likelihood is still outranked by its current, almost matching orientation to the Summer solstice.
+Since that orientation does not seem to make the monument work, we have investigated another option, namely that Stonehenge had at one time been oriented to the ancient pole IV – and that situates this monument between an astoundingly ancient timeframe of between 240,000 and 270,000 years.

-In the next series we will show what the consequences are for Stonehenge as a calender when we continue to construct on this outrageous claim.
+In the next series of articles, we will show what the consequences are for Stonehenge as a calendar when we further amplify this extraordinary claim.